TopBiketoursPortugal/TopBikeToursPortugal/content/tours/santiago-compostela-bike-tour.md

       this event.
 Accommodation, Hotel 4 stars: [Parador Pontevedra Hotel](https://www.parador.es/es/paradores/parador-de-pontevedra?utm_sour\
       ce=GoogleMyBusiness&utm_medium=linkgoogle&utm_campaign=paradordepontevedr\
-      a&utm_term=organico&utm_content=ficha)"
+      a&utm_term=organico&utm_content=ficha)or upgrade to superior room in
+      \"Premium\" option"
     location:
       lat: "41.15591"
       lng: "-8.60248"
     title: "Day 5: Baiona – Pontevedra (64 km)"
   - day: "6"
-    description: "Heading to a pre-Roman city, Caldas de Reis, a province which belongs to Pontevedra.
+    description: 'Heading to a pre-Roman city, Caldas de Reis, a province which belongs to Pontevedra.
 According to historical archives, the first inhabitants were a pre-Roman community that lived from the hot springs of this territory.
 The name “Caldas de Reis” is connected to the birthplace